Submit videos to the NALMS student video contest!

 NALMS student video contest timeline

 Each quarter, a new RFV will be released here, on the Student Video Series webpage.
-New RFVs will be released 1-Oct, 1-Jan, 1-Apr, and 1-Jul.
 Students are allowed and encouraged to submit videos for more than 1 RFV cycle.
 See below for the past and current RFVs.

-Deadlines for video submission are 1-Dec, 1-Mar, 1-Jun, and 1-Sep.
-For each new RFV, students will have 2 months from the release date to submit videos on the RFV theme.
+Deadlines for video submission vary – please see the RFV’s below.
+For each new RFV, students will have 2-6 months from the release date to submit videos on the RFV theme.
 NALMS will then review all video submissions and award the top video.
 Detailed contest rules and submission guidelines can be found on the Video Evaluation Rubric.
 Any approved videos will require a Release Form before it is posted on any of NALMS’ online platforms.

 - An award and recognition at the annual NALMS conference